brendon1357/EncoderApp/README.md

 Fernet library and CustomTkinter library need to be installed prior to running program.

-On windows, with pip run
+On windows using CMD terminal with pip, run the following commands to install both libraries
 ```
 pip install customtkinter
 pip install fernet